KarimZS/itnpy/README.md

 ## Issues

 This package has been verified on a limited set of [test-cases](https://github.com/Brandhsu/itnpy/tree/master/tests/assets/).
-For any translation mistakes, feel free to open a pull request and update `failing.csv` with the input and expected output, thanks!
+For any translation mistakes, feel free to open a pull request and update [failing.csv](https://github.com/Brandhsu/itnpy/blob/master/tests/assets/inverse_normalize_numbers/failing.csv) with the input, expected output, and mistake; thanks!

 ## Citation